Siteglide/documentation/cms/company-information/troubleshooting-company-information.md

----
-description: >-
-  - Make sure that if you're using Siteglide-CLI, you have included the following on the page:
----

 # Troubleshooting

+Make sure that if you're using Siteglide-CLI, you have included the following on the page:

 {% content-ref url="../../site-manager/code-snippets-includes/constants.md" %}
 [constants.md](../../site-manager/code-snippets-includes/constants.md)